SAFEGUARDING & CHILD PROTECTION POLICY FOR AVECINNA ACADEMY 2017 – 2018

 7.5 The Nominated Parents’ Council will liaise with the Head Teacher and the Designated Safeguarding Lead to produce a report at least annually for governors.

-7.6 The Nominated Parents’ Council will liaise with the Head Teacher and the Designated Safeguarding Lead to produce the annual Section 175 self-assessment, and ensure this is submitted on time to the Local Authority.
+7.6 The Nominated Parents’ Council will liaise with the Head Teacher and the Designated Safeguarding Lead to produce the annual Section 175 safeguarding self-assessment and ensure this is submitted on time to the Birmingham Safeguarding Children’s Board.

 7.7 A member of the Parents’ Council (The Chair) is nominated to be responsible for liaising with the local authority in the event of allegations of abuse being made against the Head Teacher.

-8.1 The school pays full regard to ‘Keeping Children Safe in Education’.
+The school pays full regard to ‘Keeping Children Safe in Education Sept 16’’.
 Safer Recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS).

 8.2 All recruitment materials will include reference to the school’s commitment to safeguarding and promoting the wellbeing of pupils.

-8.3 1: 2: 3: 4: M Dahir and N Hirsi have undertaken appropriate training in Safer Recruitment.
+8.3 1: 2: 3: 4: M Dahir, N Hirsi and Z Bi have undertaken appropriate training in Safer Recruitment.
 One of the above will be involved in all staff and volunteer recruitment processes and sit on the recruitment panel.

 8.5 Regular supervision will be offered to the DSL’s within school, usually half termly and may be extended to other members of staff as deemed appropriate by the school.